Eugene-Springfield

 Overview - Eugene

-Eugene-Springfield's rapid transit network consists of three bus rapid transit lines organized into either one or two services.
+Eugene-Springfield's rapid transit network consists of two bus rapid transit lines operated as a single bus rapid transit service.

 Emerald Express

-Opened 2007, the Emerald Express (EmX) consists of three bus rapid transit lines organized into either one or two services that serve the cities of Eugene and Springfield, Oregon.
-We will separate the two services here but they occasionally get merged into one continuous service.
+Opened 2007, the Emerald Express (EmX) consists of two bus rapid transit lines operated as a single service that serves the cities of Eugene and Springfield, Oregon.

 EmX Eugene Line

-The EmX Eugene Line of the Emerald Express is a bus rapid transit service on an East-West alignment.
+The EmX Eugene Line of the Emerald Express is a bus rapid transit line on an East-West alignment.
 It runs from Commerce in the west to Springfield in the east via Eugene, serving 23 stations.
-The section between Eugene and Springfield is referred to as the EmX Green Line and the section west of Eugene is referred to as the West Eugene Extension.
+The section between Eugene and Springfield is referred to as the EmX Green Line (Franklin Corridor) and the section west of Eugene is referred to as the West Eugene Extension.
+Only select portions of the EmX Green Line are BRT-grade; most of the remaining corridor uses curbside bus lanes or runs in mixed traffic.
+Service continues onto the Gateway Line.

 The EmX Green Line was opened in January 2007 and the last extension to the line was the West Eugene extension to Commerce in September 2017.
 McVay station reopened in December 2019.
 EmX Eugene is operated by the Lane Transit District.